 Of course, with my name on the byline, I had artists calling for albums sleeves and covers.
 So I started making money off of that.
 I did a lot of covers, and it wasn't just hip-hop.

 Do the photos you took hold any sentimental value?

 Anything in art has to do with provenance.
-I've got the pictures, but they are only as important as the people in the pictures took them.
+I've got the pictures, but they are only as important as the people in the pictures.
 And then I get to hear someone like you saying, 'I used to check out your work.'
 That's mad worthwhile, I don't wanna lie.
 I know it sounds corny, but you hardly ever hear people acknowledging the photographer; when they're looking at a photo, they are looking at the artist.

 Snazz D. Photo by Tsakane Maubane.

 Would you ever do an exhibition of your photos from that era?

 That's an idea.
 That would be interesting.
 If there is something in it, whatever it is—I can't tell you what.
 I need to be hustled, just like anyone.
 So if it's worth my while, not even in money terms, I'm always game for it.
 If you come with the right intent and intensity, I'm always game for stuff.

 What are you currently doing?